sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 <!-- expect(object).toEqual({ value: 42 }) -->

-Here, we add a property to an object when the condition is true, otherwise we do nothing.
+In the code above, we add a property to an object when the condition is true, otherwise we do nothing.
 The intention is more obvious when we explicitly define objects to destructure rather than relying on destructuring of falsy values:

 <!-- const condition = true -->